 Make the decision that you are never going to watch porn again.

 Don’t mope about it.
 Rejoice.

 As already said, porn is a subtle, sinister trap.
-The main problem of stopping isn’t the dopamine addiction - which is certainly a problem, but not the primary one - it’s the brainwashing.
+The main problem of stopping isn’t the dopamine addiction – which is certainly a problem, but not the primary one – it’s the brainwashing.
 Therefore, it’s necessary to destroy all of the myths and delusions first.
 Understand your enemy, know their tactics and you’ll easily defeat them.
 Having spent large chunks of my life suffering black depression while attempting to quit, upon finally escaping, I went straight to zero without a bad moment.
 It was enjoyable even through the withdrawal period and I’ve never had the slightest pang since.
-On the contrary, it was the most wonderful thing that’s happened in my life.
+On the contrary, it was one of the most wonderful things that’s happened in my life.

 My final attempt was different.
 Like all users nowadays, the problem had been given serious thought in my mind.
 Up to then, after failing, it was routine to console myself with the thought that it would be easier next time.
 It had never occurred to me that I’d have to go on this way for the rest of my life, this thought filled me with horror and I begun thinking very deeply about the subject.

 Rather than firing up the browser subconsciously, I instead analysed my feelings and confirmed what I already knew.
 I wasn’t enjoying porn and found it filthy and disgusting.
 I started looking at non-users living in other parts of the world, or older people who never got to know the tube sites.
 Up until then, I’d always regarded non-users as wishy-washy, unsociable, finicky people.
 However, examining them when they appeared, they appeared to be – if anything – stronger and more relaxed.
 They appeared to be able to cope with the stresses and strains of life and seemed to enjoy social functions more than porn users.
 They certainly had more sparkle and zest than them.